 - 8.2.1 All staff have a responsibility to handle the personal data which they come into contact with fairly, lawfully, responsibly and securely and in accordance with all relevant School policies and procedures (to the extent applicable to them).
 In particular, there are data protection implications across a number of areas of the School's wider responsibilities.
-All staff should read and comply with such school policies and procedures including Child Protection and Safeguarding, Online Safety, Data Privacy Notice(s), CCTV Procedure, Procedure on the use of Images and Videos, Data Breach Reporting Procedure, Subject Access Request Procedure. - 8.2.2 Responsible processing also extends to the creation and generation of new personal data / records, as above, which should always be done fairly, lawfully, responsibly and securely.
+All staff should read and comply with such school policies and procedures including Child Protection and Safeguarding, Online Safety, Data Privacy Notice(s), CCTV Procedure, Procedure on the use of Images and Videos, Data Breach Reporting Procedure, Subject Access Request Procedure. - 8.2.2 Staff should avoid using personal devices to store or transmit personal data related to school business until explicitly authorised and encrypted. - 8.2.3 Responsible processing also extends to the creation and generation of new personal data / records, as above, which should always be done fairly, lawfully, responsibly and securely.